 The Standards Challenge (Part Two)

 It’s more common than you’d think for two people to fight about whether household tasks have been ‘done’.
 Or if everyone is doing their fair share of the work.
 Why is this?
-Often it’s because we have different understandings of the ‘whole’ task.
+Often it’s because we have different understandings of the ‘Definition of done’ for housework tasks.
 The first post in this three part series examines why standards might differ between household members.
 If you missed Part One, read The Standards Challenge: Are they Half-Assing Housework To Get Out Of It?
 (Part One) about why standards might differ.
 Part Three will look at how to approach a conversation with a household member to keep discussions more collaborative and less combative.
-In this post, we’ll look at understanding and defining a housework task, and why having different understandings can be a source of conflict.
+In this post, we’ll look at understanding and agreeing housework ‘definition of done’, and why having different understandings can be a source of conflict.

 What Needs Agreement?

 We don’t have to do things exactly the same way, as long as everything gets done in a timely manner.
 It can be easy – especially when we’re tired/stressed – to get annoyed that someone takes longer than us to do something.
 When I was growing up, my younger brother was assigned the task of cleaning the shower every week.
 He would spend over an hour in the shower, meticulously cleaning it (and using all the hot water).
 My sister and I would often wonder how it could take him so long – what was he doing in there (all obvious jokes aside)?
 But it would always be spotless when he was done.
 So provided we managed to shower first, it really wasn’t a problem.